Data Processing and Transfer Addendum

-This DPA supplements our Privacy Policy and provides additional details regarding:
+This Addendum supplements our Privacy Policy and provides additional details regarding:

-• Your rights under GDPR and our obligations as Data Controller
+- Your privacy rights and our obligations as a controller where applicable

 1. Definitions

-• "Processor" means a third-party service provider that processes Personal Data on behalf of dinnerHQ (the Controller), as defined in GDPR Article 4(8).
+- "Processor" means a third-party service provider that processes Personal Data on behalf of dinnerHQ, as defined in GDPR Article 4(8).

-• "Sub-Processor" means a Processor engaged by dinnerHQ to assist with specific data processing activities.
+- "Sub-Processor" means a Processor engaged by dinnerHQ to assist with specific data processing activities where dinnerHQ acts as controller.

-• "Controller" means dinnerHQ, LLC, the entity that determines the purposes and means of processing your Personal Data.
+- "Controller" means PRINTER'S ACADEMY ON LINE LLC. d/b/a dinnerHQ when we determine the purposes and means of processing your Personal Data.

 2. Scope and Purpose of Processing